-The number of high school students with disabilities working in part-time or summer jobs who are receiving traditional job coaching services is limited and may be reflective of the fact that job coaching/supported employment is not currently an allowable Pre-Employment Transition Service (Pre-ETS) under the Workforce Innovation and Opportunity Act (WIOA).
+The number of high school students with disabilities working in part-time or summer jobs who are receiving traditional job coaching services is limited and may be reflective of the fact that job coaching/Supported Employment is not currently an allowable Pre-ETS under WIOA.
 Also, not all students with disabilities working in part-time or summer jobs require traditional job coaching services.
-Typically, job coaching occurs on site at the place of employment with direct service to the customer at 100% of the time that the customer is on the job initially and begins to fade as the customer learns job tasks, develops natural supports and meets the expectations of the employer.
-Natural supports are particularly effective because they enhance the communication and social integration between the student with a disability and his/her co-workers and supervisor.
-However, students who participate in a Paid Work Experience (PWE) funded by OVR have the option to have a Worksite Trainer on site during their experience, should it be necessary.
-A Worksite Trainer can monitor the student's activities, interface with the employer and generally help to ensure a successful experience for the student and the employer during the PWE.
+However, students who participate in a Paid Work Experience (PWE) funded by OVR have the option to have a Worksite Trainer on site during their experience.
+A Worksite Trainer can monitor the student's activities, interface with the employer and provide supports to ensure a successful experience for the student and the employer during the PWE.

-As indicated in Table 5 below, and explained in the above paragraph, there were 591 high school students with disabilities working in part-time or summer jobs who were receiving job coaching services in SFY 2022-2023 Q3.
-This was a considerable increase from SFY 2021-2022 Q3, which reported 155 high school students in that category.
+As indicated in Table 5 below, and explained in the above paragraph, there were 749 high school students with disabilities working in part-time or summer jobs who were receiving job coaching services in SFY 2022-2023 Q4.
+This was a significant increase from SFY 2021-2022 Q4, which reported 217 high school students in that category.